Please rate topic.

 Select Answer to see Preferred Response

-A 24-year-old man presents to the emergency room with a stab wound to the left chest at the 4th intercostal space.
-The patient is hemodynamically unstable, and the trauma attending is concerned that there is penetrating trauma to the heart.
-Which cardiovascular structure is most likely to be affected by such a wound?
+A 24-year-old man presents to the emergency room with a stab wound to the left chest at the sternocostal junction at the 4th intercostal space.
+The patient is hemodynamically unstable, and the trauma attending is concerned that there is penetrating trauma to the heart as.
+Which cardiovascular structure is most likely to be injured first in this stab wound?

 A healthy 23-year-old male is undergoing an exercise stress test as part of his physiology class.
 If blood were to be sampled at different locations before and after the stress test, which area of the body would contain the lowest oxygen content at both time points?